Museum Artifact: Vaughan’s Grip-Tite Bottle Stopper, Perfo-Siphon Bottle Stopper, and Fox Deluxe Punch-Style Bottle Opener, c. 1950s

 It’s not clear if Harry was playing a game with all these companies, absorbing their secrets then jumping to the next one, or if his naked ambition was simply wearing out his welcome with employers.
 Whatever the issue, Vaughan finally decided there’d be no point in seeking any more suitors for his services.
 He was ready to set out on his own.

-You gotta appreciate the balls it took for Vaughan to not only start his own company, but to call it the “Crown Throat and Opener Co.”—a blatant attempt to piggyback off the trusted name of his former employer, Crown Cork & Seal.
-He would surprisingly keep this name for several years before doing the inevitable re-brand.
+You can’t help but appreciate Harry Vaughan’s gumption; not just for starting his own company, but for opting to call it the “Crown Throat and Opener Co.” —a blatant attempt to piggyback off the trusted name of his former employer, Crown Cork & Seal.
+He would surprisingly keep this name for several years before doing the inevitable re-brand, likely under the threat of legal action.

 In the meantime, early ads for the Crown Throat & Opener Company wasted no time promoting its first flagship product, Harry Vaughan’s own “Never Chip”—hailed as “the best stationary crown bottle opener made.”